Toddler 1 and Toddler 2 Classes

 The youngest of the classrooms, the toddlers are just beginning their preschool experience.
 For many, this is the first time they separate from their primary caregiver.
 The teacher develops the trust with smiles, reassurance and routine.
 The day involves simple exploration and investigation using all the five senses and an easy give and take between teacher and child.
-The toddler begins to enjoy the company of other children and transitions from parallel to group play, which encouraging language and social interaction.
+The toddler begins to enjoy the company of other children and transitions from parallel to group play, which encourages language and social interaction.
 Various centers such as art, dramatic play, science and blocks offer choices for learning through play.
-The child centered curriculum includes a brief group time with stories, fingerplays and songs.
+The child-centered curriculum includes a brief group time with stories, fingerplays and songs.
 With suitable opportunity for play, both indoors and out, the toddler’s day is full of experiences for growth and learning.

 The Primary classroom design allows for more defined centers and exposure to print and materials that they are developmentally able to use and understand.
 There is greater interest in a variety of activities, such as dramatic play, that encourages more language and conversation with peers.
 Gross and fine motor body movement becomes more controlled.
 Since the hands are becoming more skillful, the writing center is introduced with materials to use and create with.
 Books continue to be a major play interest and with the attention span increasing, they like to learn about areas outside their home life.
 Group time becomes longer, based on a curriculum that is child-centered and includes music, art, and stories.
 The child is becoming more self-regulated and independent with routine tasks.

 Junior 1 and 2 Classes